-This study aims to discover what psychological, physical, and financial consequences the U.S. healthcare system has on a patient’s life with a particular emphasis on access, quality, and cost of healthcare.
+This study aims to discover what psychological, physical and financial consequences the U.S. health care system has on a patient’s life with a particular emphasis on access, quality and cost of health care.
 The study has been approved by Ohio University’s Institutional Review Board, 19-X-112.
-If you have questions, please contact Ohio University’s Dr. Kristin Schuller at email@example.com
+If you have questions, please contact Dr. Kristin Schuller at email@example.com.

 Skeletal Muscle Insulin Signaling in Lean and Obese Individuals (Leslie Consitt, PhD)

 This study is looking for sedentary individuals who are between 18 and 50 years of age who wish to participate in a study to examine insulin sensitivity and skeletal muscle metabolism.
 Participants will be required to visit the laboratory two times (total approximate time commitment is around five hours), undergo a DEXA scan (for body composition) and undergo blood and skeletal muscle analysis.
-Please call 740.593.2535 or email email@example.com.
+For more information, please call 740.593.2535 or email email@example.com.

 METABOLISM STUDY: The Myostatin Signaling Pathway in the Skeletal Muscle of Obese and Type 2 Diabetics (Leslie Consitt, PhD)

 This study is currently seeking participants age 18-50 who wish to participate in a study to examine skeletal muscle metabolism.
-Female participants who are over 170 lbs and male participants over 200 lbs are needed.
-Please call 740.593.2535 or email METABOLISM@ohio.edu for more information.
+Female participants who are over 170 pounds and male participants over 200 pounds are needed.
+For more information, please call 740.593.2535 or email METABOLISM@ohio.edu.

 The Myostatin Signaling Pathway, Metabolic Flexibility, and Insulin Sensitivity (Leslie Consitt, PhD)

-The purpose of this study is to investigate how skeletal muscle affects fat metabolism and insulin resistance in lean and obese individuals between the ages of 18-50 that are sedentary (participate in less than 1 hour of structured exercise per week).
-It is important to study fat metabolism and insulin resistance, as these conditions contribute to disease states such as heart disease, diabetes, and obesity.
+The purpose of this study is to investigate how skeletal muscle affects fat metabolism and insulin resistance in lean and obese individuals between the ages of 18-50 who are sedentary (participate in less than one hour of structured exercise per week).
+It is important to study fat metabolism and insulin resistance, as these conditions contribute to disease states such as heart disease, diabetes and obesity.
 Findings will help the scientific community understand how skeletal muscle functions in humans during obesity and diabetes and provide a basis for further studies in relation to clinical treatments in these conditions.
-Please call 740.593.2535 or email Metabolism@ohio.edu for more information.
+For more information, please call 740.593.2535 or email Metabolism@ohio.edu.